 Non-cash awards exceeding the amounts above require a written exception approved by the Assistant Vice Chancellor - Controller.
 There may be income tax implications when the value exceeds the amounts listed above.

 The following are among unallowable uses of gift cards:

 - Taxable awards (e.g., length of service or retirement awards in excess of $400.00)

 - To be used by the department an "alternative" purchasing method that bypasses policy

-Departments that recognize possible problems with past gift card purchases should contact Robert Fischer in order to make any necessary corrections (e.g., tax reporting) and discuss ways to prevent similar purchases in the future.
+Departments that recognize isues with past gift card purchases should contact Robert Fischer in order to make any necessary corrections (e.g., tax reporting) and discuss ways to prevent similar purchases in the future.

-The preferred method of purchasing gift cards is in AggieBuy, using the National Gift Card Corp (NGC) catalog, available from the punch-out suppliers section of the AggieBuy home page.
+The preferred method of purchasing gift cards is in AggieBuy, using the Amazon or National Gift Card Corp (NGC) catalog, available from the punch-out suppliers section of the AggieBuy home page.
 With the Amazon and National Gift Card catalogs, you can purchase either tangible gift cards, or electronic gift cards ("ecards"), where an access code allows the recipient to use the virtual gift card for purchases.

 Visa and American Express cards are assessed a card fee, while retail cards are not.
 Visit the State of California Department of Consumer Affairs website to learn more about the rules and regulations of gift cards used in California and when (and not) fees can be charged.